Login

 So I set out in March of this year in the shadow of many talented knitters and crocheters, determined to yarn-bomb a lackluster part of downtown Bellingham, Washington.
 The pedestrian crosswalks here have concrete structures lining the paths.
 They're about hip-height, squatty, and ugly; and I was in the middle of a rant about how boring they where when I realized they were about the same shape as a well-known robot from the popular Star Wars films.

-So, on March 16, 2012, I "cast on" my very own knitted R2D2 slipcover.
+On March 16, 2012, I "cast on" my very own knitted R2D2 slipcover.
 There are plenty of R2D2 hat and toy patterns on Ravelry.com (@ravelry), a great pattern site for knitting and crochet, but nothing was near this scale.
 (For any who would like to recreate this project, I'm happy to share the makeshift pattern you see on my iPad in the Instagram photos below.)
 Basically, I had to create a tube 56" around, 23" high, and then curve into a dome over about 14".
 It was a tricky bit of math, but nothing harder than freshman geometry.
 I ended up using just about 1200 yards of yarn.

 I had it nearly finished on Friday, June 8th, and set it up outside my office, where I work downtown.
 Some coworkers and friends visited to see if I really had finished it.
 A few of them even posted photos on their Twitter accounts.
 I didn't even realize until the next day that Leanne Praine, the author I mentioned above, had picked up on those tweets and was demanding, "Who made this?
 Own up, because i want to know who you are and personally acknowledge your awesomeness."